rcoh/rcoh-dot-me-v2/content/posts/hash-map-analysis.md

 **Note: The rest of this post assumes a working knowledge of how hash tables work along with the most common schemes for implementing them.** If you need a refresher, [Wikipedia](https://en.wikipedia.org/wiki/Hash_table) provides a fairly readable explanation.
 Beyond the basics, the sections on [chaining](https://en.wikipedia.org/wiki/Hash_table#Separate_chaining) and [open addressing](https://en.wikipedia.org/wiki/Hash_table#Open_addressing) should provide sufficient background.

-## Summary
+For each hash map I'll compare:

+- **Scheme**: How does the hash table handle collisions?
+Any optimizations to the chosen strategy?
+- **Growth Rate**: When the hash table resizes, how much does it grow by?
+- **Load Factor**: How full (as a fraction of `num_keys/slots`) does the hash table need to be before resizing is triggered?

+Some vocabulary to keep in mind:

+- **Perturbation**: Many of the maps below always have a size that is a power of 2. `n % (i**2)` is equivalent to dropping some of the higher order bits.
+To combat this, the maps combine certain sections of the hash code with itself via xor or simple numeric addition.
+This ensures that the impact from the higher order bits is not lost.
+- **Tombstoning:** In open addressing when an item is deleted, it must marked as deleted instead of being removed completely.
+This is so that searches for elements further down the chain know to continue when hitting the "tombstone".

 Though all implementations differed significantly, certain commonalities remained:

-- Open addressing (Python, Ruby, C++, C#) and chaining (Java, Scala, Go) were represented about equally
+- Open addressing (Python, Ruby, C++) and chaining (Java, Scala, Go) were represented about equally
-- No "exotic" implementations like cuckoo hashing, etc in the surveyed languages although most implementations included varying degrees of optimizations that complicated the code significantly.
+- No "exotic" implementations like [cuckoo hashing](https://en.wikipedia.org/wiki/Cuckoo_hashing), etc in the surveyed languages although most implementations included varying degrees of optimizations that complicated the code significantly.
 - Most languages attempt to add entropy to the hash code by mixing the lower and higher order bits at some point in the process.
 Those languages all contained a primitive type with a low-entropy hash function that lead to this being a necessity.
 - All grow by at least 2x.
 Most guarantee that the size is always a power of 2.